-A deal score is one of two types of lead scores that you can create in your ActiveCampaign account and is used to evaluate and prioritize the quality of your deals.
+A deal score is one of two types of lead scores that you can create in your ActiveCampaign account.
+It is used to evaluate and prioritize the quality of your deals.

 What is a deal score?

-Scores are created on the Manage Scoring page and rules for your scores are created using any information available to you in the segment builder.
+Scores are created on the Manage Scoring page, and rules for your scores are made using any information in the segment builder.
 In addition, these scores can be set to expire after a period of time.
 There is no limit to the number of scores you can create in your account.

 Uses for Deal Scoring